void

 Background

 Solferino is a small town in Italy, slightly south of Lake Garda.
-During the second war of Italian independence Austria lost the decisive battle here against France and Sardinia on 24 June 1859.
-Austria was forced to cede Lombardia and this outcome paved the way for the unification of Italy.
+During the second war of Italian independence, Austria lost the decisive battle here against France and Sardinia.
+The battle was fought on 24 June 1859 and the outcome paved the way for the unification of Italy.
+Austria was forced to cede Lombardy.

 The origins of the Red Cross

-Henry Dunant took part in the battle and moved by witnessing the sufferings of the soldiers he was later to found the Red Cross.
+Henry Dunant took part in the battle and, moved by witnessing the suffering of the soldiers, he was later to found the Red Cross.
 This was the last major battle in history where the monarchs commanded their armies directly.
-Emperor Franz Joseph I. withdrew as Austrian commander-in-chief after this battle.
+Emperor Franz Joseph I withdrew as Austrian commander-in-chief after this battle.

 Windischgrätz